AdobeDocs/analytics.en/help/implement/vars/plugins/addproductevar.md

 ```javascript
 s.products=";product1;3;300;event2=10;eVar23=large|eVar24=men|eVar25=blue|eVar23=medium|eVar24=women|eVar25=red,;product2;2;122;;eVar23=medium|eVar24=women|eVar25=red,;product3;1;25;;eVar23=medium|eVar24=women|eVar25=red"
 ```
 The addProductEvar plugin does **not** replace eVars that are already set within an individual product entry; it merely appends the values that you specify in the calls.
 Hence, use caution when using the plugin so that product entries that already have eVar values bound to them do not have additional duplicate/unnecessary values bound as well.

 ### Example #5

-If s.products isn't set and the following code runs…
+If s.products isn't set and the following code runs...
 ```javascript
 s.addProductEvar("eVar25", "blue");
 ```